Home > NJ TRANSIT News > News Releases |

 August 15, 2019

-NEWARK NJ – NJ TRANSIT has renewed its focus on Transit Oriented Design (TOD) developments, and is encouraging its local community partners interested in new development to learn more about opportunities with the agency.
+NEWARK NJ – NJ TRANSIT has renewed its focus on Transit Oriented Developments(TOD), and is encouraging its local community partners interested in new development to learn more about opportunities with the agency.

 “NJ TRANSIT is committed to Transit Oriented Development, which combines quality housing and robust shopping and dining with the advantage of easy access to rail and bus service to other communities,” said NJ TRANSIT President & CEO Kevin Corbett.
 “We encourage any local government interested in sustainable and environmentally sensitive growth to reach out to NJ TRANSIT about opportunities to work together in a mutually beneficial partnership.’’